vasilyprokopov/visited-countries-map/README.md

 # visited-countries-map

-This is a tool for creating maps showing countries a user has visited.
+This is a static website template for creating a map showing countries a user has visited.
 It includes:

 - A GeoJSON file with country boundaries,
 - JavaScript code for map generation,